PicoLuetjens/BeastyButtons/README.md

 # Future Features (next Version update)
 - rewritten fixed import and export system
 - virtual keyboard for inputfields with the mousehandler
-- individual costum font rendering for each Widget

 # Future Future Features (further version update)
 - animating between surfaces with transitions like wipe and opacity transition